buddhist-uni/buddhist-uni.github.io/_courses/mn.md

 1. Read (or [listen to](https://www.paliaudio.com/majjhima-nikaya){:target="_blank" ga-event-value="0.3"}!) the sutta before class.
 1. Listen to the lecture(s) associated with that sutta.
-1. Lastly, after class, look up the sutta in Analayo's *Comparative Study* to see how the Chinese (and other) parallels might enrich (or simplify!) our understanding of the Pāli text.
+1. Optionally, look up the sutta in Bhikkhu Analayo's *Comparative Study* to see how the Chinese (and other) parallels might enrich (or simplify!) our understanding of the Pāli text.
 1. Cross that sutta off your [checklist](https://www.readingfaithfully.org/sutta-checklists-for-tracking-reading-suttas/){:target="_blank"}
 1. Repeat the above for the next sutta in Bhikkhu Bodhi’s lecture series.

-In this way, you'll start to develop the ability to read and understand the suttas independently and you'll get a rich grounding in the comparative scholarship too.
-If you're anything like me, you'll be amazed at how little difference there is between the northern and southern versions of the texts, considering the hundreds of years and thousands of miles that separated them.
+In this way, you'll start to develop the ability to read and understand the suttas independently.

-You may eventually find yourself not needing to rely so much on Bhikkhu Bodhi’s commentary, and understanding the suttas perfectly well on their own.
+You may eventually find yourself not needing to rely so much on Bhikkhu Bodhi’s commentary, and understanding the suttas on their own.
 If so, congratulations!
 You're reading the suttas!
 Feel free to drop the lectures if they cease being useful.
 That means you've "graduated" <i class="far fa-laugh-beam"></i>

 ## Referring Back